class Tensor(T, S)

 (axis : Int, dims : Bool = false

-Yields a view of each lane of an axis
+Yields a view of each lane of an axis.
+Changes made in

 the passed block will be reflected in the original Tensor